Toxins:

 I am here to tell you, you need to start changing your habits.
 Your children are ADD, and you may well be too, people are dying of cancer and wonder why, you can’t lose weight because you have so many chemical calories in your system, your system is shutting down.
 Everything you eat, you drink, you breathe, is filtered by the bodies organs; think, LIVER!!!

 One page can not begin to educate one on the hazardous chemicals found in and around us.
-You are most welcome to contact me and we can talk toxic chemicals.
+You are welcome to contact me about any specific concerns you have.

 I would say this is just my opinion, but if you are aware at all, you know it is not just MY opinion.
 Have you looked at Mother Nature lately?
-Do you think she is as happy as she used to be before so many companies started thinking about just money?
+Do you think she is as happy as she used to be before so many companies started putting so many toxins into the environment?

 Click here to read about environmentally friendly products.

-What follows is a list of toxic household products from the Environmental Protection agency.
+List of household products and the Toxins they contain from the Environmental Protection agency.

-• Spot removers and carpet cleaners can contain (perchloroethylene or 1-1-1 trichloroethane solvents) Can cause liver and kidney damage if ingested; perchloroethylene is an animal carcinogen and suspected human carcinogen.
+• Perchloroethylene or 1-1-1 trichloroethane solvents (Spot removers & carpet cleaners) - Can cause liver and kidney damage if ingested; perchloroethylene is an animal carcinogen and suspected human carcinogen.

 Product